 Commissioner Williams asked, have you shared this survey with the Native Americans art organizations?
 She said she'd like to see more Native American artists become part of the City's public art projects.
 Ms. Rothman stated that the consulting team met with the Native group Hekiu prior to launching the survey and are actively working with some of the artists.
 There is a lot of ongoing conversation going and we have shared the survey with Native communities.
-5) Update on pending redevelopment of First Congregational Church site, located at 101 East 6th Street.
-The Church is a Tempe Historic Property Register-designated property.
+Church is a Tempe Historic Property Register-designated property.
 The presenter is Darin Sender of Sender Associates.